ronkow-sfa/fao-sfa-forum/README.md

 You can use the `transformed` worksheet in Power BI.

 ### Note
-- Multiple labels are semicolon separated
+- In the `labelled` worksheet, multiple country, product and hazard labels are semicolon separated.